rocky-linux/documentation/docs/guides/security/systemd_hardening.md

 ## File system restrictions

 Controlling the permissions on the files that the process creates is done by setting the `UMask`.
 The `UMask` parameter modifies default file permissions by performing bitwise operations.
-Mostly, this sets default permissions to octal `0644` (`-rw-r--r--`), and the default `UMask` is `0022`.
+This mainly sets the default permissions to octal `0644` (`-rw-r--r--`), and the default `UMask` is `0022`.
 This means the `UMask` does not change the default set:

 ```bash
 [user@rocky-vm ~]$ printf "%o\n" $(echo $(( 00644 &  ~00022 )))